-It was the occasion to mark the 70th anniversary of the U.S.-French Fulbright Program.
+This occasion marked the 70th anniversary of the U.S.-French Fulbright Program.

-The event included the launch of a new Fulbright for the Future Prize – France-U.S. Program.
-Franco-American Fulbright Commission Executive Director, Arnaud Roujou de Boubée, presented this award to two outstanding recent alumni: 2016-17 Fulbright-Tocqueville Distinguished Chair Allen Malony and 2015-16 U.S. Fulbright student Jean Guo.Malony serves as a Professor of Computer and Information Science at University of Oregon and conducted research on supercomputing at the University of Versailles Saint-Quentin-en-Yvelines while Guo studied the role that medical interpreter services play in health care service delivery in France and founded an NGO to teach computer coding and programming to refugees and migrants in France.
+The event included the launch of a new Fulbright for the Future Prize – France-U.S. Program, which Franco-American Fulbright Commission Executive Director, Arnaud Roujou de Boubée, presented to two outstanding recent alumni: 2016-17 Fulbright-Tocqueville Distinguished Chair Allen Malony, Professor of Computer and Information Science at University of Oregon who conducted research on supercomputing at the University of Versailles Saint-Quentin-en-Yvelines, and 2015-16 U.S. Fulbright student Jean Guo, who studied the role that medical interpreter services play in health care service delivery in France and founded an NGO to teach computer coding and programming to refugees and migrants in France.

 Congratulations to the Prize recipients and thank you all for joining us to celebrate!

-Check out the pictures taken at the reception at
+Check ou the pictures taken at the reception

-and the videos from the Fulbright For The Future Prize - U.S. - France Programs :
+and the YouTube videos of the Fulbright For The Future Prize - U.S. - France Programs :

 - Jean Guo